-The Council took part in dialogues with more than 363 listed companies.
-A company dialogue focuses on how companies deal with difficult issues in their operations, including corruption, human rights, labour rights, health & safety, pollution and biodiversity.
-In this way the Council can contribute to the prevention of problems, violations and accidents in various companies and industries.
+In 2022, the Council on Ethics participated in reactive dialogues with 86 listed foreign companies.
+A company dialogue is about how the company handles difficult challenges in its operations such as corruption, human rights, working conditions, health and safety, environmental pollution and biodiversity.
+Through dialogue, the Council on Ethics can contribute to preventing problems, violations and accidents in various companies and industries.

 The Council’s screening during 2022 of the AP Funds’ holdings, identified 28 confirmed violations and 83 cases with a risk of violation.
 These 111 incidents were represented by 86 companies with whom dialogue was conducted during the year.

 |Number of screened companies in AP Funds’ portfolios||3 202||3 168||2 430||3 557|

 |– of which, no comment from screening||3 091||3 056||2 336||3 437|

 |Number of companies in active dialogue||2022|

 |Number of companies in active dialogue, beginning of year||81*|

 |Number of companies where new dialogues have started||16|

 |Number of companies with dialogue resolved and objectives achieved||-5|